← All guides

 From 1 January 2027, Singapore businesses can no longer use NRIC numbers to log customers in.
 If that is how your login works today, this is what you need to change.

-Published 23 April 20267 min readSingpass.biz team
+Published 23 April 20267 min readBy Clement Teo

 What the 2027 rule actually says

-The Personal Data Protection Commission (PDPC) published its Advisory Guidelines on the NRIC and Other National Identification Numbers in 2024 and reaffirmed its position in the 2025 update: an NRIC number is a sensitive national identifier, not a credential.
+The Personal Data Protection Commission (PDPC) published its Advisory Guidelines on the NRIC and Other National Identification Numbers in 2024 and reaffirmed its position in a 2025 update: an NRIC number is a sensitive national identifier, not a credential.
 Using it as a username or password — or combining it with a second piece of weak data like a date of birth or postal code — is now treated as an unsafe authentication practice.

 Who is affected